kroosec/curated-compilers/README.md

   explaining the need for generic types in Go, and the proposed implementation in Go 2.
 - [Models of Generics and Metaprogramming](http://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/):
   A general overview of how different languages implement generic types and metaprogramming.
+- [Making the Tokio scheduler 10x faster](https://tokio.rs/blog/2019-10-scheduler/): A good introduction to how different userspace task schedulers are implemented, and the different tradeoffs made by Rust's Tokio scheduler.

 # Courses
 - [Programming Languages, by Dan Grossman](https://github.com/kroosec/pl-course):